EmilHeilbo/CSHomework/README.md

 ## JavaScript

-Complete 1-4 with pure JavaScript first, then jQuery
+### _Complete 1-4 with pure JavaScript first, then jQuery_

 1. Convert list items containing a link to anchor elements

 2. Have a page with two buttons and a changeable number of input fields

-3. License plate input field with validation on input
+3. Danish license plate input field with live validation on input

-4. 4x4 Tile slider puzzle
+4. 4×4 Tile slider puzzle

-5. Draggable image in canvas
+5. Draggable image on canvas

 6. Create a "Sprite" class representing an image on a canvas